chanzuckerberg/single-cell/rfcs/RFC-Uploads.md

 The DP Backend is responsible for handling API requests.
 It will generate pre-signed URLs and access tokens for the DP Browser App to facilitate the uploading of files.
 It will also enqueue shared links for downloading.
 This additional functionality can be built into the existing DP Backend Lambda.

-The backend will also be responsible for performing quick validation of the file being uploaded
+The backend will also be responsible for performing validation of the file being uploaded.
+The validation is performed during the initial request to upload.

 #### Download Queue